GATB/MindTheGap/README.md

     Note: in the case of a small repeat at the breakpoint site (fuzzy>0), the exact position can not be known inside the repeat, the reported position is always the right-most.

     Note #2: sometimes the header can contain the word `REPEATED` next to `left kmer` or `right kmer`.
 This concerns also repeated sequences but must not be confused with the `fuzzy` field.
-Fuzzy indicates if a small repeat (typically <5 pb) is exactly repeated at the breakpoint site and at an extremity of the inserted sequence (this can happen very often by chance and may have no biological meaning).
+Fuzzy indicates if a small repeat (typically <5 bp) is exactly repeated at the breakpoint site and at an extremity of the inserted sequence (this can happen very often by chance and may have no biological meaning).
 Whereas "REPEATED" indicates that this insertion site is probably located in a repeated region of the reference genome, with the repeat size being >=(k-1).
 These breakpoints have more probability to be false positives.

 2. VCF variant format